 All high school students applying to college and college students who want to transfer schools can use the CBCA.

 What do I need to apply?

-Similar to The Common Application, you must include these things on your application:
+Similar to The Common App, you must include these things on your application:

 - Personal information (name, address, social security number etc.)

 - Extracurricular activities you’ve participated in (sports, clubs, etc.)